-The recommended dose of EMPAVELI is 1,080 mg by subcutaneous infusion twice weekly via a commercially available infusion pump with a reservoir of at least 20 mL.
+The recommended dose of EMPAVELI is 1,080 mg administered subcutaneously twice weekly.
+EMPAVELI can be administered via a commercially available infusion pump with a reservoir of at least 20 mL or with EMPAVELI Injector.

 Dosage for patients switching to EMPAVELI from C5 inhibitors